bamlak363/comp423-course-notes/docs/tutorials/rust-setup.md

 ```rust
 rustc --version
 ```
+!!! note
+    The `rustc --version` command checks the version of the Rust compiler installed on your system.

 ---
-##Part 3: Create and Initialize a Rust Project
+## **Part 3: Create and Initialize a Rust Project**

 1. Open your directory in VSCode:
     ```